How can food loss and waste reduction best deliver climate benefits?

 Our hotspot analysis shows in which stage of the supply chain major losses and emissions occur and identifies the most critical crops involved (Figure 1).
-Based on the hotspot analyses, policy makers, civil society, and the private sector can prioritise key opportunities for FLW and GHG emissions reduction and define intervention strategies to reduce FLW and the associated GHGs.
+Based on the hotspot analyses, policymakers, civil society, and the private sector can prioritize key opportunities for FLW and GHG emissions reduction and define intervention strategies to reduce FLW and the associated GHGs.
 Next to that, the hotspot analysis shows what happens as dietary patterns change.
 Africa for instance has a growing middle class moving into the big cities.
 We know from other places that shifting diets go hand in hand with this kind of migration.
 Usually, this growing middle consumes more milk and bovine meat.
 The amount of FLW that currently occurs for those food categories means that increased consumption would dramatically aggravate the total amount of FLW and induce huge increases in GHG emissions.
 Therefore, interventions in these supply chains are essential to lower the associated FLW and minimize associated GHG emissions.

 2) Avoid unwanted trade-offs that can result from reducing FLW by using the Agro-Chain Greenhouse Gas Emissions Calculator to identify optimal interventions

 Only by analyzing cumulative GHG emission impacts along the value chain, and comparing emissions before and after an intervention, can we reasonably estimate net effects and avoid promoting interventions that have unintended consequences for GHG emissions.
 For example, many FLW interventions require additional use of energy or fuel for cooling, packaging material, or air freight in place of shipping.
 Understanding which interventions contribute to food security and also reduce total GHG emissions is essential for climate-smart food policy and practical adoption of sustainable solutions.